 - Staircase wall: Create a "dynasty" effect with multiple pets in ascending portraits along the stairs.

-Renaissance Pet Portraits as Gifts
+Are Renaissance Pet Portraits a Good Gift?

 Renaissance pet portraits are consistently rated as one of the most memorable gifts you can give a pet lover.
 They work for virtually every occasion because they combine humor, personalization, and genuine beauty in a single piece.